Outcomes4Me Secures $21M in Funding Learn more >>

 Regular self-exams are a key part of breast health, both during and after treatment.
 It’s easy to forget, but consistency is important.
 Dr. K’s Breast Checker is a simple yet effective tool designed to help you stay on track.
 The app sends you monthly reminders to perform a self-exam and gives you a place to log any changes or concerns you notice.
 This makes it easier to monitor your health and provides you with a clear record to share with your doctor if anything seems different.

-Med Helper-Pro Pill Reminder: To Manage Medications
+Med Helper-Pro Pill Reminder: For managing your medications

 A typical treatment plan involves multiple medications, each with its own schedule.
 The Med Helper-Pro Pill Reminder app helps you manage this complexity.
 You can input all your prescriptions, and it will send you reminders when it’s time to take a dose.
 It also tracks your supply and lets you know when you’re running low so you can get refills on time.
 Beyond medications, you can add your doctor’s appointments to the calendar, keeping all your essential health-related tasks organized in one convenient place.